New water rates will go into effect on July 1, 2014

 The FY 2014-15 rates approved by City Council will go into effect July 1st (per Resolution 10-6847 adopted June 15, 2010).

 While the water Capital Improvement Program (CIP) charge will remain unchanged, all other water charges including monthly service charge, fire service charge, and consumption rates will increase.
-The increases are less than recent years; the average residential monthly meter service charge is increasing by only $1.03 and the residential consumption charge increasing by only $0.09 for Tier 1 usage and $0.11 for Tier 2 usage.
-This would increase an average residential water bill by $2.47, based on current conservation efforts and goals.
+The average residential monthly meter service charge is increasing by only $1.34 and the residential consumption charge increasing by only $0.13 for Tier 1 usage and $0.14 for Tier 2 usage.
+This would increase an average residential water bill by $3.42, based on current conservation efforts and goals.

 For specific questions about rates or your bill please call 1-855-354-7579.